 • Retirement Savings: It is a summary of your retirement saving to date, and the graph shows how far away you can reach your goal.
 You can modify your retirement saving goal by clicking the pencil icon in the graph.

 Is Personal Capital safe?

 The first thing coming to people’s mind when choosing a tool to manage their money is whether it is safe.
 Is Personal Capital safe?
-Yes, Personal Capital could be more secure than your bank.
+Yes, using Personal Capital for finance management could be more secure than your bank.
 Here is why:

 1- It’s read-only.
 Unlike other banking/brokerage account where you can log in and maneuver money in/out your bank, Personal Capital only allows you view the data and no money can be transferred out of your banking/brokerage account via Personal Capital.